etc1290/Stembase/log.md

 		-- finished
 	2. Fix the contextmenu overflow out of page
 		-- finished
+	3. Fix the submenu status is inherit to next contextmenu -- finished
 ---
 	## 2023.04.25		version 0.5.5.2
 	-- Submenu function